chef-boneyard/chef-fundamentals/guides/prerequisites.md

 And select, "Command Line Tools for Xcode" to download the dmg.

+## Additional Requirements

+The instructor may provide virtual machine image(s) in the form of a VMDK format disk image which will be the target system(s) to configure with Chef during the hands on exercises.
+This can be imported into VMware Fusion, Player or Workstation, or otherwise indicated by the instructor.
+The image should be downloaded before the course starts, and imported into the virtual machine hypervisor as indicated by the instructor.

+They will also provide additional details such as the platform of the virtual machine, and the login information.

 # Chef Server Requirements

 Students may already have a Chef Server, whether it is Opscode Hosted